rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 - read tasks from file
 - JSON data decoding and encoding
-	- the decode and encode functions inherits the thread from the calling function
 - read and sort log records
 - preparing *output from rsync* for display
 - preparing *data from the logfile* for display
 - checking for updates to RsyncUI

 Adhering to the actor protocol, all access to properties within an actor must be performed asynchronously.
-There are three types of executors, which manages jobs and put jobs on threads for execution.

-The Swift concurrency runtime handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which to my understanding, guarantees asynchronous execution on threads from the CTP.

 ##### Structured concurrency